A History of Jazz Music

 The 1910s-1920s: The Jazz Age

-In 1919, one of the most popular blues singers, Bessie Smith, released his first jazz recording.
+In 1919, one of the most popular blues singers, Bessie Smith, released her first jazz recording.

 Kid Ory’s Original Creole jazz band made tours in Los Angeles and San Francisco, releasing commercial recordings in 1922.
 This marked them as the first African-American jazz band in New Orleans to record and release music.